ahmetsarac/data-structures-and-algorithms/data-structures/README.md

 ## Why do we need the data structures?
 When we are working with a lot of data we can create data structures to ease our job.
 We can bundle the relevant datas in the same structure and we can manage them easily.
-Moreover, using data structures makes our codebase cleaner, easy to read and understand.a
+Moreover, using data structures makes our codebase cleaner, easy to read and understand.

 ## What is abstract data type?
 Abstract data type(ADT) is an abstraction model for data types.
 It defines an interface, and behaviours about data structures but not giving a definition about their implementations.